 - 3.45 Due to the pandemic, there have been changes to the way in which benefits appeals are being determined and a 'triage' system has been put in place. - 3.46 It remains the case that if all parties have consented to a paper-based determination and the judge considers that the appeal can be decided without a hearing, it will be decided 'on the papers'- that is on the basis of the information provided to the Tribunal by the appellant and the DWP, without a hearing of any kind. - 3.47 Prior to the pandemic, if either party requested an oral hearing, then one would be held, almost always in person.
-Under the new rules,259 practice directions260 and guidance,261 where parties have not consented to a paper-based determination, but the Tribunal considers that a successful (or partly successful) outcome for the appellant is highly likely without requiring an oral hearing, then the Tribunal can decide the case on the papers and issue the parties with a provisional decision.
+Under the new rules, 259 practice directions 260 and guidance, 261 where parties have not consented to a paper-based determination, but the Tribunal considers that a successful (or partly successful) outcome for the appellant is highly likely without requiring an oral hearing, then the Tribunal can decide the case on the papers and issue the parties with a provisional decision.
 The provisional decision will specify a time frame within which the parties must accept or reject it.
-If the parties accept the provisional decision, then a final decision, the Tribunal will arrange for a hearing (for most of the pandemic this has been held via telephone, see further paragraph 3.49 below). - 3.48 The Working Party discussed whether it would be helpful to retain this triage system post-pandemic.
+If the parties accept the provisional decision, then a final decision will be issued.
+If either the appellant or DWP do not accept the provisional decision, the Tribunal will arrange for a hearing (for most of the pandemic this has been held via telephone, see further paragraph 3.49 below). - 3.48 The Working Party discussed whether it would be helpful to retain this triage system post-pandemic.
 The argument for doing so is that it allows cases in which the appellant is very likely to be successful to be resolved quickly without taking up unnecessarily both the Tribunal's and appellant's time and